 Definition: What Is a Cache?

 In computer science, a cache is a storage location used to temporarily store data used by servers, apps, and browsers to speed load times.
-There are many types of cache.
 Depending on where you look for them, almost any machine, be it software or hardware, will have and use a kind of cache.

 What Is Cached Data?